jonasbn/perl-date-holidays/README.md

 # ACKNOWLEDGEMENTS

+- Miquel Ruiz, PR fixing a bug with regions for ES, supporting Data::Holidays::CA\_ES resulting in 1.22
 - Denis Boyun, PR introducing Date::Holidays::UA resulting in 1.19
 - Mario Minati, for telling me about the states in Date::Holidays::DE resulting in 1.17
 - Vladimir Varlamov, PR introducing Date::Holidays::KZ resulting in 1.07